 Co- Founding Parents

 Roger Schoenman is an Associate Professor at the University of California, Santa Cruz.
-He has a long-standing interest in nature education programs as developed in Germany and Scandinavia and their impact on young children’s creativity, confidence, problem solving skills and respect for community.
-His son attends the program.
+He has a long-standing interest in nature education programs as developed in Germany and Scandinavia and their impact on young children’s creativity, confidence, problem solving skills, and respect for community.